Ted MacDougall: Manchester United

 On 27 September 1972, MacDougall moved to Old Trafford after Manchester United offered Bournemouth £200,000 for his services.
 United were in turmoil at this time, changing manager frequently and trying to replace players such as Denis Law and Bobby Charlton.
-Frank O'Farrell, the manager who signed MacDougall, left the club soon afterwards and was replaced by Tommy Docherty.
+Frank O'Farrell, the manager who signed MacDougall, left the club soon afterwards and was replaced by Tommy Docherty, and MacDougall's transfer contract was the subject of litigation.

 MacDougall scored on his home debut, at Old Trafford against Birmingham City.
 Before the season was over, MacDougall had left Old Trafford, transferred to West Ham United, as Docherty set out to fashion a new United.
 In his brief time at United MacDougall scored five goals in eighteen league games.